RetroFlag/GPICASE2W-display-patch/README.md

 2. Install the image to the SD card
 3. Install the sd card to gpicase2w and start up for initialization
 4. Connect the SD card to the computer using the card reader
-5. Replace the contents of the (gpicase2w_recalbox_zero2_8.1.1. txt) file in github with the contents of the (recalbox user config. txt) file in the sd card directory
+5. Replace the contents of the (gpicase2w_recalbox_zero2_8.1.1. txt) file in github with the contents of the (recalbox-user-config.txt) file in the sd card directory